What Is Portraiture in the Context of Contemporary Art?

-Let’s make it clear right from the beginning: portraiture is, without any doubt, one of the most important genres in history of art.
+Let’s make it clear right from the beginning: portraiture is, without any doubt, one of the most important genres in the history of art.
 Together with landscapes, portraiture is probably the most used artistic genre in art in general.
 There are so many reasons for that, and all of them could be described by the powerful magic of portraiture.
 Despite all obstacles contemporary portraiture is facing today, it’s still alive, it’s still popular, and it will certainly be in the coming period.
 However, contemporary portraiture is facing some accusations saying it does not belong in contemporary art (not because of the artists of course, but because of the main characteristics of this genre).
 Particularly it is about painting portraits that are being targeted by some art experts; however, the portraiture, thanks to its magic, manages to survive in a tough competition of contemporary art scene.

-What is so Magical about Portraiture?
+What Is so Magical About Portraiture?

-What is so Controversial About the Status of Portraiture in Contemporary Art?
+The Status of Portraiture in Contemporary Art

 One of the main characteristics of portraiture is that its function is the representation of an individual’s appearance and personality.
 One of the biggest influences of conceptual art movement on contemporary art in general is the critique towards pure representation.
 Besides information that a portrait transmits to its viewers regarding the appearance of the subject, it’s also important for contemporary art that a portrait contains a context, identity questions, social issues.
 Not even symbolism can respond to these demands.
 However, there are so many examples of portrait artists who perfectly resolve these issues.
 Let us just recall the amazing art of Kehinde Wiley whose portraits are characterized by deep political and social expressions.
 The portraits by Chuck Close are also so innovative and original, that no one can say it can’t be considered as part of contemporary art.